 The event unfolds in 2 parts - the Conference which is attended by members of the public, policy makers and representatives of the Permaculture community; and the Convergence, which is attended by people who have completed their Permaculture Design Course.

-This year the IPC is back in South Asia after 16 years!
+In 2017, the IPC was back in South Asia after 16 years!
 At the 11th IPC held in Cuba, Aranya Agricultural Alternatives was chosen to host the 13th IPC in India.

 Aranya Agricultural Alternatives is an environmental and developmental organization working in Natural Resources Management and Sustainable Agriculture since 1999.
 The organization has been empowering farming communities across Telangana and Andhra Pradesh through permaculture practices that create sustainable livelihoods.

-The main theme of the IPC India 2017 is Towards Healthy Societies, supported by the following 6 sub-themes:
+The main theme of the IPC India 2017 was Towards Healthy Societies, supported by the following 6 sub-themes:

-The two invigorating days of the Conference will be packed with presentations, demonstrations and insights on permaculture design philosophy, regeneration of soils, managing water crises, climate change mitigation and sustainable living practices.
+The two invigorating days of the Conference was packed with presentations, demonstrations and insights on permaculture design philosophy, regeneration of soils, managing water crises, climate change mitigation and sustainable living practices.

-The Convergence village is currently being developed from scratch based on permaculture principles.
-It will offer an opportunity for permaculture practitioners and eco-conscious individuals to collaborate, learn, share and connect deeper with the theme.
-There will also be a special focus on demonstrating traditional Indian agricultural and cultural practices.
+The Convergence village has been developed from scratch based on permaculture principles.
+It offered an opportunity for permaculture practitioners and eco-conscious individuals to collaborate, learn, share and connect deeper with the theme.
+It was also including a special focus on demonstrating traditional Indian agricultural and cultural practices.

 As it is a fully self-financed event, donations and sponsorships are greatly appreciated!
-You can give generously to our website www.permacultureindia.org
+You can connect with FIPC (Friends of IPC) about it.

 To be considered as a future IPC host you need to fill in an application form and send it to the International Permaculture Convergence Council.
 (This application form is also available here, along with other application details).

 The next IPC will be held in Argentina, in 2020.
 While there is no hard and fast formula for choosing hosts, the intention is to move between countries in the global north and global south.